mlflow/mlflow/docs/source/llms/prompt-engineering.rst

 Step 4: Create a run with prompt engineering
 --------------------------------------------
 Once you have opened the Experiment, click the **New Run** button and select *using Prompt Engineering*.
-This will open the prompt engineering playground where you can try out different LLMs, parameters, and prompts.
+This will open the prompt engineering playground, where you can try out different LLMs, parameters, and prompts.

 |new_run| |prompt_modal_1|